MY QUEST TO SEE ALL THE TIDAL LEVELS AT ONCE

 THE TIDAL BLOCK FILM

-Watch the epilogue to uncover the secret beneath the tides and The Intertidal Project itself…
+Watch the epilogue to uncover the secret beneath the tides and the Intertidal Project itself.

 THE COLOR OF TIME

 I had created the puzzle pieces but had no idea what the puzzle was supposed to look like.
-I recalled my childhood introduction to art, a 1950’s accordion fold book, The Art of Japanese Woodblock Printing.
-The first panel was the landscape outline while each sequential fold was stamped with one carved layer of color until the completed picture materialized at the end.
-Perfectly illustrating how a composition is formed through the layering process I realized that instead of blocks color I could fill my outline with blocks of time.
+I recalled my childhood introduction to art, a 1950s accordion-fold book titled The Art of Japanese Woodblock Printing.
+The first panel was a landscape outline, and each sequential fold was stamped with one carved layer of color until the completed picture materialized at the end.
+This perfect illustration of how the layering process forms a composition led me to realize that instead of blocks of color I could fill my outline with blocks of time.

 THE TIDAL BLOCK EQUATION